paramireze/paramireze.github.io/_posts/2018-05-12-compilers.markdown

 categories: iOS Development
 ---

-The LLVM compiler is different from others because their compiler technology consists of a set of libraries.
-As a result, the LLVM compiler is able to handle problems that other compilers are not able to. `XCode` uses the `Clang front end` to parse the source code and then hands it off to LLVM's backend compiler which converts it to machine language.
+The LLVM is made up of a set of open source project libraries.
 The major advantage the LLVM offers is the ability for the optimization logic to remain independant of the front/back end.
-This means that the front/back end technology can be changed, upgrade, improved, swapped, etc. It also means the LLVM compiler can evolve as the other technologies do.
+This means that the front/back end technology can be changed, upgrade, improved, swapped, etc. It also means the LLVM compiler can evolve independantly without having to be held back by the limitations of front/backend technologies.

 ![LLVM Optimizer]({{ "/assets/ios/may/compiler.png" }})